 The BBC News website reports that only a few planes were able to take off or land at Edinburgh Airport on Sunday and Monday, which goes someway to demonstrating the severity of recent wintry weather in Scotland.

-Regular updates are being posted on the airport's official website, but all passengers are advised to contact their airline before leaving their homes, especially if more snow is falling.
+All passengers are advised to contact their airline before leaving their homes, especially if more snow is falling.

 Speaking earlier, a passenger at Edinburgh Airport noted serious disruption to normal services - “there were passengers asking taxi drivers if they would take them all the way to London,” the unfortunate flyer, whose flight to Orkney had been cancelled, said.
 “It was chaos.”
 The same passenger also observed “hundreds of people” queuing for buses at the airport.